Unmissable Things to Do in Javea (2025 Summer Guide)

 The cinema tickets are 6 euros each.
 Food and drink are available to buy or bring in yourself.

-If you’re into golf, you’ll love the courses around Javea.
-Javea is home to some excellent golf courses and driving ranges in the area and would be an ideal location for a golfing holiday.
+Javea is a fantastic location for a golfing holiday with several excellent courses nearby.
+Spring and autumn offer the best playing conditions with milder temperatures.
+Javea is home to some excellent golf courses and driving ranges in the area.
 I highly recommend playing in the spring or autumn time, as the weather will be cooler to play outside.

 We’ve written up about some of the golf courses near Javea to give you options to choose from, click any below to read more about them in our guide: